humanmade/altis-faq/Developing on Altis/importing-database.md

 Use [`wp search-replace`](https://developer.wordpress.org/cli/commands/search-replace/) to update URLs from their original to your Altis domain.

 E.G `wp search-replace example.com example-dev.altis.cloud --dry-run` - note the `--dry-run` flag, this is good practice prior to any search replace to review the replacements to be made.
-Also note the ommitance of any HTTP protocol in the URLs - search-replaces that include the protocol may break your database.
+Also note the omittance of any HTTP protocol in the URLs - if you run a search-replace that include the protocol, this may cause irreversible issues to the database, so it avoid using them.

 Finally, flush the object cache!
 Run `wp cache flush`.